rootless-containers/rootlesscontaine.rs/content/getting-started/common/subuid.md

 ```

 When doing this, however, it's important to note that duplicate entries will be added to the files
-when adding new local users, through based on user name or group name.
+when adding new local users or groups.
+Those new entries will be based on user name or group name.

 ## newuidmap and newgidmap